100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 [00:01:59] – Sara Barkat

-I guess that’s a really interesting question and almost more complicated than it seems to be at first.
+That’s a really interesting question and almost more complicated than it seems to be at first.
 Like, you know, there’s a lot of possible definitions of work.
 I mean, I guess there’s the basic one.
 It’s something you do when you get money for it usually.
-But technically, my personal definition of work is kind of interesting.
-It’s just something you do that you’re not very interested in, because if I’m interested in it, I don’t personally intend to define it as work.
+But my personal definition of work is kind of interesting.
+It’s something you do that you’re not very interested in, because if I’m interested in it, I don’t personally define it as work.

 [00:02:34] – Claire Haidar